School Committee - February 06, 2025

 We do this on a salary far below a living wage.

-And I know I personally would never have taken this job when I was younger because there's no parental leave.
+We make substantially less than teachers, yet we pay a higher percentage of our health insurance, and I know I personally would never have taken this job when I was younger because there's no parental leave.

-Sharon needs to start treating their IAs with respect they deserve, and then and only then will they be able to attract and retain the dedicated professional instructional assistants that can support the learning of all students.
+Sharon needs to start treating their IAs with respect they deserve, and then and only then will they be able to attract and retain the dedicated professional instructional assistance that can support the learning of all students.

-Thank you, Ms.
+Thank you.
+Thank you.
+Thank you, Ms. Golding.

 Hala Mustafa?